 It’s the season all etailers wait for – the Holidays are upon us!

-Many ecommerce companies may do 40% or more of their total year in a few short weeks.
-And that seasonal rush is good news – not just for the ecommerce store owners but also for fraudsters who know that attention to individual orders may be decreased.
+Many e-commerce companies may do 40% or more of their total year in a few short weeks.
+And that seasonal rush is good news – not just for the e-commerce store owners but also for fraudsters.
+They know that attention to individual orders may be decreased for holiday shopping online.

 INC.com recently interviewed our own Rey Pasinli on pointers about the season:

 eCommerce experts believe that the shopping online numbers will indeed increase during the 2017 holidays and unfortunately, so will online fraud.
 According to Rey Pasinli, founder of Total-Apps, “Even thieves and crooks need to shop for holiday gifts.
 Expect online fraud to spike during the holidays!”

 One of the main reasons for an extra special influx of thievery this year is that fraudsters being forced to be more creative, due to innovations in identity protection.

 The article goes on to suggest:

 “Merchants should think of fraud scrubbing as if they were a medieval castle,” suggests Pasinli.
 “Castles had multiple layers of defense designed to thwart specific threats.
 Moats, draw bridges, high castle walls and the troops all combined to provide a layered defense to protect the treasure inside.”

 Here are some of the protective layers he’s talking about: